 "I value working at an organization that teaches and trains college students to impact the world for Christ.
 It helps me realize that what I am doing is more than just a job, it is a ministry.
 College students are at a transition stage of life.
 I enjoy the interactions I have with them and being able to mentor some of them in their spiritual life."

-- Bachelor of Arts in Business Administration and Accounting, Cornerstone University
+- B.A., Business Administration and Accounting, Cornerstone University

 —Running and working out